-The next meeting of the Ethics Committee is held on the 7th of February 2018.
-The request for a statement must usually be submitted to the secretary of the Ethics Committee no later than three weeks before their meeting, for the February's meeting the request must be submitted by 26th of January.
+The Ethics Committee holds its meetings approximately five times a year.
+The request for a statement must usually be submitted to the secretary of the Ethics Committee no later than three weeks before their meeting.
+The exact dates are announced in the main page.
 The request must be submitted electronically as a single PDF file using the electronic form (please click 'in English' to change the language of the form).

 The committee processes all requests and the related documents in strict confidence.
 Its decisions are not published.
 The applicants will be informed personally.

 When preparing a request for a statement, special attention should be paid to clear and comprehensible expression.
 The reviewers do not necessarily represent the same field of science as the applicant.
 If the application concerns a project that was reviewed earlier and returned with a request to provide more information, the applicant must clearly indicate which parts of the documents have been amended.
 The amended sections must be listed in a separate cover letter in which the applicant explains how they have responded to the requests for amendments presented by the committee and/or indicate the amended sections on the documents using a highlighter pen, for example.

 The request for a statement must be included in a single PDF file and contain the following, numbered documents:

 Documents to be included in the request for statement:

 1. A cover letter providing the following information:

 The purpose of requesting a statement.
 Does the request for a statement concern a new study, changes made to the research project or the provision of additional information for an application that was processed earlier?

 The reason for requesting a statement.
 According to the guidelines provided by the Finnish Advisory Board on Research Integrity (TENK), an ethical review is always required in certain cases.
 The reason for requesting a statement can be one of the requirements determined by TENK: www.tenk.fi/en/ethical-review-human-sciences/ethical-review